Introduction To Custard Apple Farming Project Report

 - While cultivating this variety, it is expected to plant a custard apple tree for every 8 or 10 Atemoya plants to encourage pollination.

-- Fruits are generally harvested during October to December.
+- Fruits are generally harvested from October to December.

 Soil and climatic requirements for growing Custard Apples